ErikNgigi/ericngigi.com/content/more/about.md

 This blog is mostly about my software development/DevOps adventures.
 You can find here various how-tos, tutorials, and write-ups about my personal project experiences.
 In case you need to contact me, please email at [ericmosesngigi@gmail.com](mailto:ericmosesngigi@gmail.com).

+Click the Link to download my [resume](/more/Curriculum-Vitae.pdf)

+Click the link to download my [cover letter](/more/Cover-Letter.pdf)